History of United Airlines: 2020–2021: COVID-19 pandemic

 As a result of the COVID-19 pandemic, in July 2020, United announced that it will be sending lay-off notice warnings to 36,000 employees including, 15,100 flight attendants, 11,000 in airport operations and 2,250 pilots among others.
 On September 2, 2020, United Airlines, in a new memo to its employees, indicated that they planned to cut 16,370 jobs in nearly a month.
 The planned involuntary cuts included 6,920 flight attendants, 2,850 pilots, 1,400 management jobs, 2,010 mechanics and 2,260 in airport operations, among others.
 In November 2020, United Airlines Holdings Inc. started manning flights to position shipments of Pfizer's COVID-19 vaccine in the event that the shots are approved by the U.S. Food and Drug Administration and other regulators worldwide.
 The Federal Aviation Administration has stated it will allow United shipments of 15,000 pounds of dry ice per flight, a measure taken to ensure the vaccine does not spoil, which is five times more than normally permitted.

 In contrast to other US airlines, United did not retire any aircraft during the pandemic.
 In June 2021, United announced an order for 270 narrowbody planes, the largest in its history, in an effort to both revitalize its aging fleet and grow its capacity.
 The order was split between Boeing and Airbus: 150 737 MAX 10s, 50 MAX 8s, and 70 A321neos.
 It also plans to upgrade its entire existing mainline narrowbody fleet with new interiors, faster WiFi, and seatback entertainment by 2025.
 In December 2022, United placed another order for 100 787s, for the purpose of replacing the 767s and older 777-200s.
 Kirby stated that he anticipates and aims for United becoming the flag carrier of the United States.

 As of mid-August 2021, United was the only major United States airline to require COVID-19 vaccines for their workers by October 25, 2021.

 2022–present: Post COVID

-In early 2024, the Federal Aviation Administration announced in March 2024 that it would increase safety oversight of United Airlines following a string of safety-related incidents.
-In October 2024, the FAA ended its enhance oversight after concluding its review.
+In early 2024, the Federal Aviation Administration announced in March 2024 that it would increase safety oversight of United following a string of safety-related incidents.
+In October 2024, the FAA ended its enhanced oversight after concluding its review.

-In January 2025, United Airlines announced the introduction of flights to Ulaanbaatar from Tokyo Narita, with three weekly flights commencing 1 May 2025 serviced by its Boeing 737-800 aircraft.
+In January 2025, United announced the introduction of flights to Ulaanbaatar from Tokyo Narita, with three weekly flights commencing 1 May 2025 serviced by its Boeing 737-800 aircraft.

+In March 2026, the company took a strong stance against passengers listening to audio without headphones, suggesting they could be removed from the aircraft.